MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 > [!NOTE]
 > If there's no option to uninstall the add-in, it's likely that the add-in was installed by your administrator.
 Contact your administrator to uninstall the add-in.
 To know if the add-in is admin-deployed or user-deployed, see [How do I know if the Copilot for Sales add-in for Outlook is admin-deployed or user-deployed?](install-sales-copilot.md#how-do-i-know-if-the-copilot-for-sales-add-in-for-outlook-is-admin-deployed-or-user-deployed).

+### Uninstall Copilot for Sales app from Microsoft Teams

+1. Sign in to Microsoft Teams.

+1. In the navigation bar on the left, select **Store**.

+1. At the bottom of the **Apps** sidebar, select **Manage your apps**.

+1. Find the Copilot for Sales app and select it to expand its row.

+1. Select **Remove** :::image type="content" source="media/trash.png" alt-text="Delete team trash can button."::: for the personal app and confirm you want to remove the app from the selected location.

 ## Uninstall as an admin